gekatateam/neptunus/plugins/outputs/elasticsearch/README.md

     # timeout for HTTP requests
     request_timeout = "10s"

+    # maximum number of attempts to execute bulk request
+    # before events will be marked as failed
+    #
+    # only requests that ended with:
+    # - network timeout error
+    # - HTTP 4xx, 5xx codes
+    # will be retried
+    retry_attempts = 0 # zero for endless attempts

+    # interval between retries to execute bulk request
+    retry_after = "5s"

     ## TLS configuration
     # if true, TLS client will be used
     tls_enable = false